- Distinguish between concepts and prototypes

 Concepts and Prototypes

-In order to organize this staggering amount of information, the brain has developed a file cabinet of sorts in the mind.
+In order to organize this staggering amount of information, the mind has developed a “file cabinet” of sorts in the mind.
 The different files stored in the file cabinet are called concepts.
 Concepts are categories or groupings of linguistic information, images, ideas, or memories, such as life experiences.
 Concepts are, in many ways, big ideas that are generated by observing details, and categorizing and combining these details into cognitive structures.
 You use concepts to see the relationships among the different elements of your experiences and to keep the information in your mind organized and accessible.